As a vast country with diverse local traditions, one of the highlights in traveling to Iran can be the pleasures of the table.

 Kabab is usually served in two ways, one is with vegetable sidings including grilled tomato and fresh mint and basil leaves, and also with cooked rice: “Polo” or “Chelo”.
 These are two different ways of cooking rice but almost similar.

-“Khoresht” is another generic name that covers a big category of different dishes.
+“Khoresht” is another generic name that covers a big category of different Iranian foods dishes.
 Khoresh or Khoresht is a kind of stew, usually rich and thick, which is served with Polo. you will put some of the Khoresh on the Polo and eat them together.
 There are many types of Khoresht including “Ghormeh Sabzi” which has a combination of many vegetables in it, to “Gheymeh” which has split pea and fried potato, and many many more.

 “Ash” make another big category.
 It is basically a soup but usually richer.
 It can have vegetables, or meat or pasta-noodle shaped dough in it.

-These dishes are served for lunch and dinner.
+These Iranian foods and dishes are served for lunch and dinner.
 For breakfast, in addition to the usual stuff like butter and jam or honey with fresh bread, different types of eggs, etc, there are some really heavy foods: “Halim” is one of them.
 It is a type of stew that includes wheat and meat.
 It comes with sugar and sesame and butter.